RockitBootcamp/Student-Resources/Misc/Workflow/01 Local Environment/npm power user.md

 ## [ngrok][ngrok]

 `ngrok` allows you to share a local server temporarily on the public web.
-To put it simply, it created a public (randomized) web URL which points to your localhost:port where your local server is running.
+To put it simply, it creates a public (randomized) web URL which points to your localhost:port where your local server is running.
 Then anyone you send the URL to can access your local server for as long as you keep `ngrok` running.
 This is great for team collaboration.
 You can use it to share a web server (e.g. your project) or a `json-server`, for instance.

 To use [ngrok][ngrok], install it globally with npm: